divyeshlathiya/Smart-Attendance-System/README.md

-# 🧠 Face Recognition Attendance System
+# 🧠 Smart Attendance System

 A smart, secure, and deep learning-powered **Attendance System** built with **Django**.
 It uses **MTCNN** for real-time face detection, **VGGFace2** for face recognition, and an **anti-spoofing model** to distinguish real faces from fake ones (e.g. photos or videos).